zcourts/higgs/README.md

             However, as it stands, Higgs will continue to add support for "standard" protocols.
 On the to do list are ftp,ssh, sctp, telnet etc.

-### NOTE
-JRPC and OMSG protocols are highly experimental and not intended for general use (They were more for demonstration).

 + __Boson__ is the actively used/developed protocol and is the only custom protocol that is recommended for use.
 + A __Node JS__ implementation of the Boson protocol can be found here [https://github.com/zcourts/higgs-node](https://github.com/zcourts/higgs)